spiceai/spiceai/CONTRIBUTING.md

 ### Installing Dependencies

-Spice.ai requires Go 1.17, Python 3.8+ and Docker.
+Spice.ai requires Go 1.17, Python 3.8.x and Docker.

 #### Go 1.17

-Download & install the latest 1.17 release for Go: https://golang.org/dl/
+Download & install the latest 1.17 release for Go: https://golang.org/dl/ or run `brew install golang`

 To make it easy to manage multiple versions of Go on your machine, see https://github.com/moovweb/gvm